McKinney-Vento Homeless Assistance Act:

 Definition of Homeless (McKinney-Vento Act Sec.
 725(2); 42 U.S.C 11435(2)): Children who lack a fixed, regular, and adequate night time residence:

-- Living in motels, hotels, trailer parks, camping grounds, due to lack of adequate alternative accommodations.
+- Living in motels, hotels, trailer park, camping grounds, die to lack of adequate alternative accommodations.

 - Living in emergency or transitional shelters.

-- Living in a public or private place not designed for humans to live.
+- Living in a public or private place bot designed for humans to live.

 Students who are in temporary, inadequate and homeless living situations have the following rights in Beech Grove City Schools: